Experienced Virginia DUI Lawyer

 A criminal conviction for a Virginia DUI or a DWI offense will lead to a permanent criminal record.
 Virginia doesn’t allow expungement of a criminal conviction involving drunk driving offenses.
 On the other hand, a DWI or DUI arrest can be sealed if that case is dropped or dismissed.

-When it comes to DMV records, a DUI conviction will stay on a driver’s record for 11 years.
+Regarding DMV records, a DUI conviction will stay on a driver’s record for 11 years.
 It is a six-point offense.
-Although that may not seem like a lot, if you receive a certain amount of points in a year, the Virginia Department of Motor Vehicles (DMV) may impose penalties such as driver’s license suspension.
+Although that may not seem like a lot, the Virginia Department of Motor Vehicles (DMV) may impose penalties such as driver’s license suspension if you receive a certain amount of points in a year.

-How Can a Lawyer Help with DWI/DUI Charges
+How Can a Lawyer Help With DUI/DWI Charges

-As you can see, Virginia treats a drunk driving offense as well as driving while intoxicated offense very seriously.
+As you can see, Virginia seriously treats a drunk driving offense and driving while intoxicated offense.
 For example, having two or more previous DWI charges in five years can result in a felony DWI charge that can’t be expunged from an individual’s criminal record.
 A felony DWI, for instance, brought about by having two or more previous DWI charges in a five-year period, cannot be expunged from your criminal record.

-If you are charged with DUI or DWI in Virginia and hope you may get charges dismissed, bear in mind Virginia courts may not agree to a complete dismissal.
-However, in some cases, you can get your charges reduced to a wet reckless – reckless driving offense involving alcohol or drugs.
+If you are charged with DUI or DWI in Virginia and hope you may get the charges dismissed, bear in mind Virginia courts may not agree to a complete dismissal.
+However, in some cases, you can get your charges reduced to a wet reckless (reckless driving offense involving alcohol or drugs).

 NEED AN ATTORNEY?